gksmith03/105-unit-3.g/README.md

 In this repository you will find the data from WONDER's database that has already been adapted, but users may follow the steps laid out in the Data1.ipynb (https://github.com/gksmith03/105-unit-3.g/blob/main/Data1.ipynb) in order to adapt more sets provided by WONDER to a more concise formatting, or their own if they so choose.

+## Analysis

+Shown below is a shortened version of the graphical display of particulate matter levels in Orange County, North Carolina.
+By analyzing just 2003, a viewer can see the trend in particulate matter, and with a little inference it is clear that the trend is seasonal.
+Where the graph serves as most important is illustrated by the dots on the chart.
+Where the dots don't overlap, or overlap slightly, the particulate matter level at that reading differed from the average therefore providing significant data.

 <img width="558" alt="2003PMLevels" src="https://user-images.githubusercontent.com/118292714/203114476-f0515866-1036-4d47-a762-880cd88298b8.png">